 We all know that Kenya is where the best coffee and tea in the world.
 However, for most Kenyans, tea is something they can’t part with.
 Some of us even get headaches when we don’t take our 10 am tea.

-The authentic Kenyan Porriage is made of millet or wimbi.
-There are many variations of uji depending on the community one comes from and preferences.
-Most times, we add lemon and sour milk in order to make our porridge sour.
+The authentic Kenyan Porridge is made of millet or wimbi.
+There are many variations of Uji depending on the community one comes from and preferences.
+Most times, we add lemon and sour milk to make our porridge sour.

 Roasted Maize/ Makai

 Roasted maize is affordable and easily found on the streets of our towns.
 This is maize roasted over charcoal.
-You will not miss sporting one or two people munching this snack as they go about their business in town.
+You will not miss sporting one or two people munching this snack as they go about their business in the city.
 This maize comes in handy, especially during these cold seasons.

 Samosa’s mostly look like Mandazi’s only that they are staffed with either minced meat, peas or potatoes.
 Moreover, samosa is a perfect snack served with evening tea.

-In addition to the roasted Maize above, we have mabuyu.
+In addition to the roasted maize above, we have mabuyu.
 This is a delicacy that most kids enjoy.
 However, most of us who have failed to let go of our childish pleasures.
-Mabuyu is basically made up of baobab seeds dipped in sugar.
-Moreover, the mabuyu come in chili, strawberry, and other flavors.
+Mabuyu is made up of baobab seeds dipped in sugar.
+Moreover, the mabuyu come in chilli, strawberry, and other flavours.

 3. Mahamri/ Mandazi

-This is a favorite treat among Kenyans.
+This is a favourite treat among Kenyans.
 It’s a very celebrated snack in the coastal region.
-They are great for breakfast especially when taken with mbaazi za nazi.
+They are great for breakfast, especially when taken with mbaazi za nazi.